 Parental health includes considerations about age, too.
 If you're older than 35 and hoping to get pregnant, understand the issues older mothers face — and know what it takes to have a healthy pregnancy.

 If you're experiencing pregnancy symptoms, you're probably eager to know if you're actually pregnant — whether you've been trying to get pregnant for months or your pregnancy symptoms came as a surprise.

-Early pregnancy symptoms such as fatigue, tender breasts and mood swings sometimes indicate pregnancy.
-In other cases, these classic pregnancy symptoms may be something else — such as an illness or the start of your period.
+Early pregnancy symptoms such as tender breasts and fatigue sometimes indicate pregnancy.
+In other cases, these classic pregnancy symptoms might be due to something else — such as an illness or the start of your period.
 Often, the easiest way to know what's behind pregnancy symptoms is to take a home pregnancy test.